rest-assured/rest-assured/README.md

 ## News
+* 2019-09-02: REST Assured [4.1.0](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.1.0-dist.zip) is released.
+The main new feature is the [Kotlin Extensions Module](https://github.com/rest-assured/rest-assured/wiki/Usage#kotlin-extension-module) which provides some useful extensions functions when working with Kotlin.
+It improves IDE formatting and allows all failed expectations to be reported at the same time.
+It's highly recommended for Kotlin users.
+Please see [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2019-05-10: REST Assured [4.0.0](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.0.0-dist.zip) is released.
 This release fixes problems with duplicated classes introduced by the initial OSGi support.
 It also drops support for Java 6 in favor of Java 8 as well as support for [Apache Johnzon](https://johnzon.apache.org/) and various other fixes.
 Please see [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes40) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2019-03-13: [Bas Dijkstra](https://twitter.com/_basdijkstra) has made a really great introductory screencast to REST Assured.
 You can check it out [here](https://testautomationu.applitools.com/automating-your-api-tests-with-rest-assured/).
-* 2019-01-11: REST Assured [3.3.0](http://dl.bintray.com/johanhaleby/generic/rest-assured-3.3.0-dist.zip) is released.
-This release introduces better support for [de-serializing with generics](https://github.com/rest-assured/rest-assured/wiki/Usage#deserialization-with-generics), [Java 9 split packages](https://github.com/rest-assured/rest-assured/wiki/GettingStarted#java-9), [ResponseValidationListeners](https://github.com/rest-assured/rest-assured/wiki/Usage#failure-config) as well as bug fixes and various improvements.
-Please see [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes33) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)